 I am the CTO of Think Therapeutics.
 Previously, I was a graduate student at the MIT Computer Science & Artificial Intelligence Laboratory (CSAIL) focused on machine learning.
-I work with Prof. David Gifford in the Computational Genomics group, developing interpretability methods for understanding deep neural networks and investigating approaches for designing therapeutics using ML.
+I was advised by Prof. David Gifford, developing interpretability methods for understanding deep neural networks and designing therapeutics using ML.

 I completed my undergrad and Masters at MIT, double majoring in computer science and mathematics.
 I also minored in economics.
 I graduated in June 2017 (undergrad) and June 2019 (MEng), advised by Prof. David Gifford.